Medicine (short story): Cannibalism

 The consumption of another's blood is reported by the characters of "Medicine" as being able to treat Little Chuan's ills by imbuing him with the fallen revolutionary's life force.
 Revolutionaries used blood to heal the suffering of society, but the nation healed its own son with the blood of a revolutionary.
 As a revolutionary writer, Lu used this sad story to cure people's ignorant and numb spirit and thought.
 The image of the executed prisoner being fed to another is used by Lu to evoke the oppressiveness of Chinese society and its exploitation of the members who are part of its society.
 It is a sort of state sanctioned instance of cannibalism, where man feeds upon man and stunts the nation's growth.
 This is why revolutionary ideas are key to Lu: old, traditional institutions are portrayed in this story as feeding on younger, more modern thought processes that are trying to emerge.
 In order for the nation to grow, antiquated notions (including traditional conceptions of illness and health) must be disposed of and replaced by modern conceptions of being.
 Lu hoped that people would wake up and embrace the changes of times rather than become numb.

 Legacy

 While amongst the shortest stories presented in the collection, "Medicine"'s concern with modernizing Chinese thought and conceptions of the world is emblematic of Call to Arms as whole.
-Lu's stylistic choices, his critique of traditional conceptions of man, health, and sickness, as well as the solution he found in modernity has had a lasting impact on his contemporaries as well as on later Chinese writers.
+Lu's stylistic choices-namely his critique of traditional conceptions of man, health, and sickness, as well as the solution he found in modernity-has had a lasting impact on his contemporaries, as well as on later Chinese writers.